Adititiwari123/learning/README.md

 # learning
-This is demo for git and github classs
+This is demo for git and github classs.